cjmaxik/idle-fishing/README.md

 ## How to use

-1. Install Python 3.12 or later
+1. Install Python 3.12.x
+2. (optional, but recommended) Create a `venv`, activate it
-2. `pip install -r requirements.txt` (I recommend creating a `venv` first)
+3. `pip install -r requirements.txt`
-3. Open HoloCure, make it windowed, navigate to Holo House
+4. Open HoloCure, make it windowed (resolution must be 1280x720), navigate to Holo House's pond
-4. `python idle-fishing.py`, Esc menu should pop up
-5. Initiate fishing manually
+5. Start the script by running `python idle-fishing.py`
+6. Wait for it to start fishing
-6. ...
+7. ...
-7. PROFIT!
+8. PROFIT!
-8. Halt the script when you want to stop fishing

-The HoloCure window must be on the foreground, but you can still use your PC as usual as the script does not interfere with your inputs.
+The HoloCure window **must** be on the foreground, but you can still use your PC as usual as the script does not interfere with your inputs.

 Make sure your mouse is not on top of the HoloCure window (specifically the target area of the fishing mini-game).

+The script is written with a lot of comments, so you can easily understand what it does.

-## Known issues
+## Limitations

 - Works only on Windows.
-- Tested only with 1280x720 resolution of the HoloCure window.
+- Works only in windowed mode with 1280x720 resolution.
-- Template matching might fail on very high speed levels.
-- In rare occasions, fishing does not start automatically.